gongcastro/cognate-priming/README.md

 # Cognate Priming
-Phonological priming paradigm in Spanish-English and Spanish-Catalan toddlers, controlling the cognate status of the prime.
+Phonological priming paradigm in Spanish-English and Spanish-Catalan bilingual toddlers, controlling the cognate status of the prime.
 This repository contains:

 * **Data**: Raw gaze data from Oxford and Barcelona labs
 * **Documents**: Notes, questionnaires, and templates